psalaets/rocket-juggler/notes.md

 Game state is an object that has (all required)

+- init function that takes a Game object, called when state is defined on Game
 - setUp function that takes a Game object
 - update function that takes Game, input object, tick event
 - tearDown function that takes a Game object